Welcome to The Animal Experts Blog.

 You will find recent updates about what is happening here at The Animal Experts.

 As well as events around town where you can meet The Animal Experts.

-See the current puppies and kittens we have for adoption and submit your application for adoption.
+See the current puppies, dogs, kittens and cats we have for adoption and submit your application for adoption.

 In 2014, The Animal Experts are adding Doggie Daycare to their list of services!
 Daycare will be available for full or half days, as well as weekends.

 Find local events where you can meet The Animal Experts around Southeastern Connecticut

 Successful adoptions stories aka Happy tails and stories from our boarders and other smiling friends